eykd/duo/README.rst

     >>> import duo

+The module isn't very big (at the time of this writing, ~550 lines).
+If you want to know how something works, you should read it.

 Pre-create your tables in the AWS console, then write simple classes to access them. `duo.Table` Sub-classes are automatically registered